Party Constitution

 Operational and Temporary Amendments

-1. A three-quarters majority of the National Council is empowered to make alterations to the constitution where circumstances of urgency dictate, or where it is necessary for party operation.
+1. A three-quarters majority of the National Council is empowered to make alterations to the Constitution where circumstances of urgency dictate, or where it is necessary for party operation.

 2. Such alterations are temporary, and are considered proposed amendments and as such must be voted upon by Members at the next National Congress, where (if approved) they shall become amendments; and

-Officers and Party Officials
+Councillors, Officers and Party Officials

 Election